antznin/des-cracker/REPORT.md

 The machine is driven by two signals :
  * `k_lr` : when the least significant bits of k are read, the machine goes from UPDATING to FREEZE
  * `k_mr` : when the most significant bits of k are read, the machine goes from FREEZE to UPDATING

+##### Simulations

+Finally to simulate our controller, we generate seven cracking machines and map them, we generate a clock signal and initialize the internal signals which represent the plain text, the cyphertext, the starting key and the flags used for writting k0 and reading k.
+Then we have made several tests divided in two processes:
+ 1. In the first process :
+  * we test the signal sresetn by forcing it to zero for 10 clock cycles
+  * then, we test the machines by setting a value to the k0 flags at random time thus it should make the state machine change its state
+  * finally, we test if the cracking machines are able to find the secret key and we make the process stop
+ 1. concurrently in the second process :
+  we design another process which will simulate the key requests.
+It will requests
+  periodically the last of the computed keys as we would do to track the progress of the cracking

 #### The AXI Lite wrapper